terracoin/sentinel/README.md

 Update system packages and ensure virtualenv and git are installed:

-    $ sudo apt-get update
+    sudo apt-get update
-    $ sudo apt-get -y install python-virtualenv git
+    sudo apt-get -y install python-virtualenv git

 Make sure the local Terracoin daemon running is at least version 12.1.5 (120105)

-    $ ./terracoin-cli getinfo | grep version
+    ./terracoin-cli getinfo | grep version

 ### 2. Install Sentinel

 Clone the Sentinel repo and install Python dependencies.

-    $ git clone https://github.com/terracoin/sentinel.git && cd sentinel
+    git clone https://github.com/terracoin/sentinel.git && cd sentinel
-    $ virtualenv ./venv (your VPS may not come with virtualenv to install type: apt install virtualenv)
-    $ ./venv/bin/pip install -r requirements.txt
+    virtualenv ./venv (your VPS may not come with virtualenv to install type: apt install virtualenv) ./venv/bin/pip install -r requirements.txt

 ### 3. Set up Cron

 Set up a crontab entry to call Sentinel every minute:

-    $ crontab -e
+    crontab -e

 In the crontab editor, add the line below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to.

     * * * * * cd /home/YOURUSERNAME/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py >> sentinel.log 2>&1

-If you followed a guide where it had you install Terracoin to the root directory your path will be:
+If you followed a guide where it had you install Terracoin to the root directory your path to where you cloned sentiel will be:

     * * * * * cd /root/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py >> sentinel.log 2>&1

-### 4. Test the Configuration

-Test the config by runnings the tests from the sentinel folder you cloned into:

-    $ ./venv/bin/py.test ./test

-3 of the 20 tests will fail.
-We still need to update the test data.
-At this point is more important to get everyone running Sentinel.
-The test data will be updated in the future.

-Once 3 of the 20 tests have passed, Sentinel will stay in sync with terracoind and the installation is complete.

 ## Configuration